-The Mixolydian Mode is popular among jazz and blues guitarists, but it can also be found in other genres such as rock, folk, classical, country, and pop.
+The Mixolydian guitar mode is popular among jazz and blues players, but it can also be found in other genres such as rock, folk, classical, country, and pop.

 Sweet Home Alabama by Lynyrd Skynyrd and LA Woman by the Doors are two songs that use the Mixolydian mode.